JiajunChou/JavaScriptDemo/README.md

-Here is my JavaScript Demo area
+Here is my JavaScript or HTML Demo area

-I wiould add my practice JavaScript here.
+I would add my practice JavaScript and HTML here.